 This recipe is easy to adapt to your tastes and preferences, too.
 If you're vegan, simply omit the egg and add some crumbled tofu, instead.
 Prefer other veggies?
 Feel free to use whatever you have on hand!
 I think broccoli, snap peas, and mung bean sprouts would be the perfect addition for next time.

-As always, if you try something different please leave a comment below letting us know what worked for you.
+If you try this recipe, please leave a comment below letting me know how you like it.
+And if you try a modification, please let me know how that goes, too.
 We can all benefit from your experience!